How building design’s affect how kids learn

-Temperature and airflow –
+Temperature and airflow

-These were found to be the two most important influences on student achievement.
-Temperatures that are too high can cause kids to slow down, whilst stuffy air has the same effect.
+Temperature and airflow were found to be the two most important aspects of a building that influences achievement and success in student learning.
+Temperatures that are too high can cause children to slow down, whilst stuffy air has the same effect.
 The simplest way to improve your students’ learning?
 Open a window.

-Room to move –
+Room to move

-Buildings change learning by changing the behaviour of the people in them.
-A great way to keep the brain active is to move around every now and then.
+Buildings alter the ability to learn within them by changing the behaviour of the people inside them.
+Keeping moving around and having space to stretch out is important for all student’s health and wellbeing.
 Large buildings with open spaces that students are encouraged to move through can ensure that students keep fresh, active minds and retain what they learn.